cBournhonesque/lightyear/NOTES.md

 - DEBUGGING SIMPLE_BOX:
   - If jitter is too big, or there is packet loss? it looks like inputs keep getting sent to client 1.
     - the cube goes all the way to the left and exits the screen.
 There is continuous rollback fails
+  - on interest management, we still have this problem where interpolation is stuck at the beginning and doesn't move.
+Probably because start tick or end tick are not updated correctly in some edge cases.